Lines on $p$-adic and real cubic surfaces: Introduction

-We thank Klaus Fieker, Marta Panizzut, Emre Sert\"oz and Bernd Sturmfels for their valuable advice and mathematical insight.
-We also thank Tom Fisher and Stevan Gajovi\'c for valuable discussions.
+We thank Claus Fieker, Tom Fisher, Stevan Gajovi\'c, Marta Panizzut, Emre Sert\"oz and Bernd Sturmfels for valuable discussions.
+We also thank Avinash Kulkarni, Daniel Loughran and Jean Pierre Serre for their valuable comments on earlier versions of this manuscript.
+Finally, we thank the referee for suggestions that improved the paper.

-\section{Lines on smooth \texorpdfstring{$p$-}~adic cubic surfaces}
+\section{Lines on Smooth \texorpdfstring{$p$-}~adic Cubic Surfaces}

-In the following, we recall a well known representation of smooth cubic surfaces: the blow-up of the projective plane $\P^2$ at six $\Qpb$-rational points in general position is a smooth cubic surface (see, for example, \cite{OctanomialModel} for a detailed treatment).
+In the following, we recall a well-known representation of smooth cubic surfaces: the blow-up of the projective plane $\P^2$ at six $\Qpb$-rational points in general position is a smooth cubic surface (see, for example, \cite{OctanomialModel} for a detailed treatment).
 Up to a change of coordinates, the six points lie on the cuspidal cubic curve

 and can be represented as the columns of the matrix

 The six points are said to be in \emph{general position} if no three of them lie on a line and not all of them lie on a conic.
 Equivalently the points are in general position if both the maximal minors of \eqref{eq: cuspidal}, which are given by